 The school also announced a “roster management plan,” which is used by school administrators to determine the size of a sports team’s roster.
 Roster management can disguise roster manipulation and create the appearance of Title IX compliance.
-For example, by double-counting women athletes who are on one team but may participate in different events — counting one woman on the track team who runs both indoor and cross-country track as two women — the number of women athletes at a school overall can increase, therefore implying that there are more distinct athletic opportunities for women than there really are.
+For example, by double-counting women athletes who are on one team but who participate in different events — counting one woman on the track team who runs both indoor and cross-country track as two women — the number of women athletes at a school overall can increase.
+This creates the appearance that there are more distinct athletic opportunities for women than there actually are.
 The Office for Civil Rights measures athletic opportunity by considering, among many factors, a school’s provision of certain materials and services, such as facilities for competition, practice, housing, and dining; coaching and academic tutoring for student athletes; travel and per diem expenses; equipment and supplies; and publicity.

 Title IX Compliance: Do the Math

-During the 2014–15 academic year SCSU’s undergraduate population was almost exactly 50 percent female and 50 percent male.
-However, the plaintiffs in Portz allege that the athletic participation gap, a measurement that compares athletic opportunities by gender to enrollment numbers by gender, has shown that there are more athletic opportunities for men each year despite nearly equal enrollment numbers for men and women.
-According to calculations submitted by Portz attorney Donald Chance Mark, Jr., if women had been offered the same number of athletic opportunities as men, they would have had 1,759 more opportunities to play sports over the 12-year period of time he analyzed.
+During the 2014–15 academic year, SCSU’s undergraduate population was 50 percent female and 50 percent male.
+However, the students in Portz allege that the athletic participation gap — a measurement that compares athletic opportunities by gender to enrollment numbers by gender—demonstrates that there are more athletic opportunities for men each year, despite equal gender enrollment numbers.
+The students’ attorney calculated that, if women had been offered the same number of athletic opportunities as men, they would have had 1,759 more opportunities to play sports over a 12-year period of time.

-The AAUW Legal Advocacy Fund has been crucial to the success of many gender discrimination cases during its 35-year history.
+Throughout its long history, the AAUW Legal Advocacy Fund has been crucial to the success of many gender discrimination cases.
 The case support program provides financial and organizational backing for plaintiffs who are challenging gender discrimination in education and the workplace.
-The funds come directly from the generous contributions of AAUW members.
+Funds allowing LAF to do this come directly from the generous contributions of AAUW members.

 Title IX of the Education Amendments of 1972 was the first comprehensive federal law to prohibit sex discrimination in education.